-- 1. Consistent with the Harvard College Non-Discrimination Policy, organizations may not discriminate based on race, color, sex, gender identity, sexual orientation, religion, creed, national origin, age, ancestry, veteran status, disability, military service, or any other legally protected basis.
+- Consistent with the Harvard College Non-Discrimination Policy, organizations may not discriminate based on race, color, national or ethnic origin, religion, sex, age, disability, sexual orientation, gender identity, gender expression, genetic information, military or veteran status or any other characteristic protected under applicable federal or state law.
 This Non-Discrimination principle applies to all organization practices including membership, removal of membership, and recruitment. - 2.
-If you have questions about the non-discrimination policies at Harvard, please contact Jason Meier, Associate Dean of Student Engagement, who can bring in other offices as appropriate.
+If you have questions about the non-discrimination policies at Harvard, please contact the Student Engagement Office at studentengagement@fas.harvard.edu who can bring in other offices as appropriate.